 The times when it’s hard to remember what it is to be “Catholic Christian” is far longer than the times it’s easy.
 I’ve noticed there’s a theme, though.

-At home, in the privacy of my own life or in the circles of Safe People I Know and Trust, it’s far easier to be Catholic than it is out in the Big Bad World, where I’m sure to be considered Uncool and Foolish and probably also Dumb.
+At home, in the privacy of my own life or in the circles of Safe People I Know and Trust, it’s far easier to be Catholic than it is out in the Big Bad World, where I’m sure to be considered uncool and foolish and probably also dumb.

-Being Catholic may mean I just keep quiet when a group of moms start gossiping at a birthday party.
+Being Catholic may mean I just keep quiet when a group of parents start gossiping at a birthday party.
 I don’t even know who they’re talking about…except, oh yes, yes I do.
 And…it’s someone I like.